Bridelia retusa

-Bridelia retusa is a species of Bridelia found in Bangladesh, Nepal, India, Sri Lanka, southern China, Indochina, Thailand and Sumatra.
+Bridelia retusa is a plant found in Bangladesh, Nepal, India, Sri Lanka, southern China, Indochina, Thailand and Sumatra.

-This is the most common Indian species of Bridelia, found in dry deciduous to moist deciduous forests, mixed forest, riverbanks, rocky places, up to 2000 m in South India, 600 m in central and Central-East India, 1600 m on Himalayas and 1000 m in North East India.
+This is the most common Indian species of Bridelia, found in dry deciduous to moist deciduous forests, mixed forest, riverbanks, rocky places, up to 2000 m in South India, 600 m in central and Central-East India, 1600 m on the Himalayas and 1000 m in North-east India.
 It is found throughout the country excluding Andaman and Nicobar Islands.
 The bark of the roots is used in traditional medicine.